sgl-project/sglang/README.md

 ```

 ### Batching
-You can use `run_batch` to run a batch of requests with continuous batching.
+Use `run_batch` to run a batch of requests with continuous batching.

 ```python
 @sgl.function